HoGentTIN/research-techniques-course/README.md

 brew cask install --appdir=/Applications rstudio
 ```

+Also, it is worth to install a Markdown text editor.

 ### Linux:

 **Ubuntu/Debian.** First check the link to the latest version of RStudio via <https://www.rstudio.com/products/rstudio/download/#download>.
 You might want or need to replace "rstudio-1.1.419-amd64" in the commands below by something else: